 Why add the complexity of a hybrid?

 Conventional brakes just turn speed into heat.
 Hybrids have regenerative braking--this runs the generator, slowing you down as it charges the battery so you can use that charge to get moving again.
 ICE engines are generally most efficient at a particular speed...but that speed is rarely the one you want to use for normal driving.
 They are often particularly inefficient at speeds you need to use most often.
-Atkinson Engines are an extreme version of this--They tend to make less power per liter/cubic inch of engine size, do more work per gallon of gas, and by themselves do not have enough power for normal driving at low engine speeds.
+Atkinson Engines are an extreme version of this--They tend to make less power per liter/cubic inch of engine size but do considarably more work per gallon of gas, and by themselves do not have enough power for normal driving at low engine speeds.
 Conveniently, electric motors are best where the Adkinson is worst, so a blend of the two works well.
-Hybrids also make it more practical to power accessories with electricity so the engine doesn't have to run to keep the AC on for example.
+Hybrids also make it more practical to power accessories with electricity, so the engine doesn't have to run to keep the AC on for example.
+They also take advantage of the fact that almost nobody needs full engine power for more than very short periods.

 A mild hybrid system has a relatively small electric system.
 It recovers power from braking, but the hybrid motors and batteries may not be capable of powering the car alone.
 An early BMW system merely charged the normal 12v battery to reduce the load of the alternator.
 The first generation Honda Insights had "Integrated Motor Assist" a 13 hp electric motor sandwiched between the 67 hp ICE and the transmission.
 This allowed regenerative braking and gave a bit of extra power to the ICE--but the engine had to be running if the IMA was running.
 Honda continued using IMA with bigger electric motors until fairly recently.
 There isn't a clear line between mild and full hybrid.